Sport psychology: Motivation in sport

 Motivation in field of psychology is loosely defined as the intensity and direction in which effort is applied.
 The direction of motivation refers to how one seeks out situations or if they avoid things that might be challenging.
 Intensity refers to how much effort one puts into any challenge or situation.
 Motivation is tied closely to personality and can be categorized as a personality trait.
 There are three general theories of motivation: participant/trait theory, situational theory, and interactional theory.
 These theories are similar to those of personality.

 Participant/trait theory says motivation consists of the personality traits, desires, and goals of an athlete.
 For example, some athletes might be extremely competitive and have the desire to improve and win constantly.
 These athletes would be motivated by competition with themselves and others.
 Other theories state motivation depends on the situation and environment.
 For example, some athletes might not feel the desire to work hard when they are on their own, but are motivated by others watching them.
 Their motivation would be dependent on whether or not there are other people around.

+Self-determination theory is based on a number of motives, including but not limited to: amotivation, external regulation, introjected regulation, identified regulation, integrated regulation and intrinsic motivation.
+Amotivation is a lack of intention to engage in a behavior, often accompanied by feelings of incompetence and a lack of connection between a behavior and the expected outcome.
+External and introjected regulations showcase a non-self-determined type of extrinsic motivation due to the athlete lacking the feeling that their behavior is choiceful, and therefore feeling as though their behavior is a result of psychological pressure.
+Identified and integrated regulations represent self-determined types of extrinsic motivation because behavior is initiated out of choice but not necessarily perceived as enjoyable.
+Intrinsic motivation comes from within, is fully self-determined, and characterized by interest in and enjoyment derived from the sport.